Deal Direct With Local Tourism Businesses

 Vehicle users can be assured that a 4WD is not required to drive through the Daintree Rainforest.
 However the Bloomfield Track, which begins at the northern side of the rainforest, is suitable only for 4WDs.
 Following heavy rain causeways on the northern side of the Daintree River can be flooded, making travel impossible - even for 4WD vehicles.

-Sunpalm Transport operate scheduled coach and bus transfer services between Cairns, Port Douglas, Daintree, Cape Tribulation and Cooktown as well as an airport shuttle service from Cairns Airport to most resorts.
+Sunpalm Transport operate scheduled coach and bus transfer services between Cairns and Port Douglas, as well as an airport shuttle service from Cairns Airport to most resorts.
 Private luxury limousine charter, bus hire and charter and 4WD vehicle charter a specialty.
 Avoid the disappointment and book your transport now.

 An airstrip in Cow Bay Airstrip provides access for planes and helicopters.
 Of course, the primary reason for taking this method of travel is so you can get a birds eye view of the pristine rainforest.